C2B2A/Verteilte-Systeme---Marktsimulation/USERMANUAL_SETUPGUIDE.md

 This project uses Maven to build.
 After every change in code it has to be rebuilt using the commands below.
 To start the simulation follow these steps (either for Windows or for Mac):
 1. build the project (see commands below for details)
-2. use the start script to automatically start the simulation (works best with Windows)
+2. use the start scripts to automatically start the simulation (works best with Windows)
     or:
     use the executable JAR files to manually start the simulation (works best with Mac)

+**--> The start script works best with Windows;** it automatically starts a seperate window for each process.
+**--> The manual start via the executable JAR files in seperate terminals works best with Mac;** here the start script starts seperate processes but Mac shows them all in one terminal.

 There are two files, which support manual change to change how the simulation reacts:
 - config.properties (in the config folder): holds general parameters